 OECD Home › Environment Directorate › Latest Documents

-This report examines Greece’s progress since the previous OECD Environmental Performance Review in 2000, and the extent to which the country has met its national objectives and international commitments regarding the management of the environment and natural resources.
+This report assesses Portugal's progress since the previous OECD Environmental Performance Review in 2001.
+It analyses the extent to which the country has met its national objectives and international commitments regarding the management of its environment and natural resources.

 This publication presents the main results and policy implications of an OECD survey of more than 10 000 households in 10 countries.
 It offers new insight into what policy measures really work, looking at what factors affect people’s behaviour towards the environment.

 OECD Member countries established the Mutual Acceptance of Data to relieve some of burden of testing and assessing chemicals.